-Usually, a home inspection report will discuss the amenities and the necessities of the home: air conditioning (weather permitting), electrical functions, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.
+For the most part, a home inspection report will evaluate the amenities and the necessities of the house: air conditioning (weather permitting), electrical functions, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and other visible structures.

-In addition, the appraisal verifies other factors like condition, area and building prices.
+Also, the appraisal verifies other factors like condition, area and building costs.

 All a CMA does is generate a "ball park figure."

 Delivering a defensible and careful analysis, an appraisal will give a clear opinion of value.